Green Acres Mall: Green Acres Commons

-In 2015 the Sunrise Cinemas complex at 750 Sunrise Highway was acquired by RIPCONY, a real estate management company, which completed the 366,000 SF of new shops and standalone eateries for Macerich Companies; dubbed Green Acres Commons.
-The complex opened in October 2016 with BJs Brewhouse, Buffalo Wild Wings, Ulta, 24-Hour Fitness, DXL, Five Below, Dick's Sporting Goods, HomeGoods, Sonic Drive-In, Ashley HomeStore, Burlington, and in 2017 Capital One Bank and 2019 AT&T. A Marshalls and HBC Bank are projected for future occupancy.
-Existing properties Bronx BBQ, a 8,000SF eatery on the northwest corner remained.
-To the south are Walmart and Home Depot.
-There have been lawsuits to rollback a $4.5 million tax increase affecting the three-town area surrounding Green Acres Mall.
-Hempstead Town Industrial Development Agency provided a tax incentive to Green Acres Mall that would reduce the 2016 liability by that amount, resulting in increases that residents met with protests.
+In 2015, the Sunrise Cinemas complex at 750 Sunrise Highway was acquired by RIPCO NY – a real estate management company, which completed a 366000 sqft open-air expansion project at the mall for The Macerich Company, with new shops and standalone eateries; this expansion is known as Green Acres Commons.
+This part of the complex opened in October 2016, with a BJ's Brewhouse, Buffalo Wild Wings, Ulta, 24-Hour Fitness, DXL, Five Below, Dick's Sporting Goods, HomeGoods, Sonic Drive-In, Ashley HomeStore, Burlington, followed by the addition of a Capital One Bank in 2017 and an AT&T in 2019.
+The existing Bronx BBQ – an 8000 sqft eatery on the northwest corner – remained.
+To the south are a Walmart and a Home Depot.

+There have been lawsuits to roll-back a $4.5 million tax increase affecting the three-town area surrounding Green Acres Mall.
+The Town of Hempstead Industrial Development Agency provided a tax incentive to Green Acres Mall that would reduce the 2016 liability by that amount, resulting in increases that residents met with protests.
 The 15-year deal hinged on the promise of added security, renovations to the mall complex, and new higher-end stores which resulted in the commons.